careyjames/dns-tool/README.md

 > **“If your DMARC says `p=none`, your work’s not done—get to `p=reject`!”**

-Too many domains stick with a DMARC policy of `p=none` (monitoring only), which merely reports spoofing rather than preventing it.
-Enforcing `p=reject` is crucial to actively block fraudulent emails.
-But achieving full email security means verifying SPF and DKIM alignment as well, and extending protection with DNSSEC, MTA-STS, DANE, and more.
+Too many domains follow a DMARC policy of `p=none` (monitoring only), which merely reports spoofing rather than preventing it.
+Enforcing `p=reject` is crucial to actively blocking fraudulent emails.
+However, achieving full email security means verifying SPF and DKIM alignment and extending protection with DNSSEC, MTA-STS, DANE, and more.

-Before DNS Tool, checking all these meant hopping between separate utilities: one for SPF, another for DMARC, another for DKIM, plus others for DNSSEC, TLSA, CAA, etc..
-It was time-consuming and error-prone – especially when propagating DNS changes and needing “live” re-checks.
-I often found myself copy-pasting domains across half a dozen sites to validate each record type.
+Before using the DNS Tool, checking all these meant hopping between separate utilities: one for SPF, another for DMARC, another for DKIM, plus others for DNSSEC, TLSA, CAA, etc. It was time-consuming and error-prone, especially when propagating DNS changes and needing “live” re-checks.
+I often copy-pasted domains across half a dozen sites to validate each record type.

 ### One Tool to Check Them All